panoply/vscode-liquid/readme.md

 ### Config Base URL

 The `liquid.config.baseUrl` option can be used to define a **relative** directory path for resolving config files.
-The option will only work in projects that use `.liquidrc` files or define formatting rules on a package.json `prettify` field (see: [Configuration](#configuration)).
+The option will only work in projects that use `.liquidrc` files or define formatting rules in as package.json `prettify` field (see: [Configuration](#configuration)).
 Consider the following directory layout:

 ```bash
  root